Maslach Burnout Inventory: Maslach Burnout Inventory - General Survey for Students (MBI-GS (S))

 The MBI-GS (S) is an adaptation of the MBI-GS designed to assess burnout in college and university students.
 It is available for use, but its psychometric properties are not yet documented.
 The MBI-GS (S) subscales are Exhaustion, Cynicism, and Professional Efficacy.

-Scoring the Maslach Burnout Inventory
+Scoring

 All MBI items are scored using a 7 level frequency ratings from "never" to "daily."
 The MBI has three component subscales: emotional exhaustion (9 items), depersonalization (5 items) and personal achievement (8 items).
 Each subscale measures its own unique dimension of burnout.
 Subscales should not be combined to form a single burnout scale.
 Importantly, the recommendation of examining the three dimensions of burnout separately implies that, in practice, the MBI is a measure of three independent constructs - emotional exhaustion, depersonalization, and personal accomplishment - rather than a measure of burnout.
 Maslach, Jackson, and Leiter described item scoring from 0 to 6.
 There are score ranges that define low, moderate and high levels of each subscale based on the 0-6 scoring.

 The 7-level frequency subscale for all MBI subscales is as follows: